To Rev. Kate Stevens:

 He said it without a quote.
 Without a witness.
 Without a single piece of documented evidence.
 He said it while pulling his partner away from me after she had rushed me with her fists clenched from ten feet away.

 I filed a formal police report that day.
 I sent a civil demand letter with a settlement offer of one hundred thousand dollars, with an explicit willingness to accept published apology letters in lieu of financial damages.
 Neither produced any response.
+I sent communications to Fitchburg State University.
+No response.

 I documented the contradiction between Hoberman's scholarly standards and his street conduct in a published essay that has been publicly available since May 2026.
 No response from the university.
 No response from any regional Jewish organization.
-No response from any institutional body with an interest in the integrity of antisemitism as a charge.

 Let me be direct about why that silence matters.